Skip to main content

 When Amar reflects on how far she's come in the last decade, she's overcome with emotion.
 Ten years ago, she left behind her life in Senegal, West Africa to start a new life in the "Land of Opportunity."

-Amar quickly realized opportunities aren't simply attained through luck but through grace
+Amar quickly realized opportunities aren't simply attained through

 Alli Peoples graduated in spring 2018 with her bachelor’s degree in International Studies and Spanish.
 Upon graduation, she moved to Madrid, Spain, where she is currently working as an English Language and Culture Assistant at the bilingual primary school, CEIP Lepanto.
 At Lepanto, Alli not only plays an active role in English instruction in the classroom in multiple subject areas, but also in helping students to develop a multicultural mindset.
 In her words, “being an International Studies major helped me develop a foundation of knowledge that gave me the confidence to pursue a job abroad.”
 She believes her ability to help cultivate this mindset in her students was greatly enhanced by her coursework as an International Studies major, which helped her to first understand the shared values and identities of her own culture and then employ this knowledge to develop an understanding and